 - “You’ve got a long road ahead of you.”
 Do you think the person doesn’t know it?
 How is this supposed to help someone who is grieving?

 - “The pain will fade.”
 You may think so, but the bereaved may feel you’re devaluing the intensity of his/her grief.

 - “I hope good memories will comfort you.”
 Unless you’re very close to the bereaved, you don’t know if that’s true.
 Family relationships can be very troubled.

 - “Is there anything I can do?”
 The person will always say “no” because he/she is in no condition to think of what needs to be done.
 If you really want to help, suggest specific tasks you might handle, such as airport pickups of out-of-town guests who are flying in to attend the funeral.

 Brevity and sincerity avoids such traps, of course.
 People can never go wrong by saying, “I’m so sorry for your loss (or about your mother).”
 Period.

-If you have a question for Florence, please email her firstname.lastname@example.org.
+If you have a question for Florence, please email her at firstname.lastname@example.org.

-Florence Isaacs is the author of several books on etiquette, including My Deepest Sympathies: Meaningful Sentiments for Condolence Notes a....
-She writes two advice blogs for Legacy.com: Sincere Condolences and Widow in the World, a new blog for bereaved spouses and partners.
+Florence Isaacs is the author of several books on etiquette, including My Deepest Sympathies: Meaningful Sentiments for Condolence Notes....
+She writes two advice blogs for Legacy.com: Sincere Condolences and Widow in the World, a blog for bereaved spouses and partners.